colpal/actions-pr-comment/README.md

 | `none`    | Does not create a new comment or update existing comments after the initial one.
 Will create the initial comment when no matching `comment-id` is found, but will not perform any updates after. |

 ## On-Resolution-Hide
 This flag controls whether successful comments are hidden automatically.
-When set to `true`:
+When set to `"true"`:

 - If `conclusion` is `success`, the comment is hidden (even if it's the first comment).
 - If updating a previous comment with `failure` or `neutral`, it will be hidden after update.